Royal African Company: Background

-Foundation and early years
+Company of Royal Adventurers Trading into Africa

-Originally known as the Company of Royal Adventurers Trading into Africa, by its charter issued in 1660 it was granted a monopoly over English trade along the west coast of Africa, with the principal objective being the search for gold.
+Originally known as the Company of Royal Adventurers Trading into Africa, by its charter issued on 18 December 1660 it was granted a monopoly over English trade along the west coast of Africa, with the principal objective being the search for gold.
+The company was to be run by a committee of six: the Earl of Pembroke, Lord Craven, George Caveret, Ellis Leighton and Cornelius Vermuyden.

 In 1663, a new charter was obtained which also mentioned the trade in slaves.
 This was the third English African Company, but it made a fresh start in the slave trade and there was only one factory of importance for it to take over from the East India Company, which had leased it as a calling-place on the sea-route round the Cape.
 This was Cormantin, a few miles east of the Dutch station of Cape Coast Castle, now in Ghana.
 The 1663 charter prohibits others to trade in "redwood, elephants' teeth, negroes, slaves, hides, wax, guinea grains, or other commodities of those countries".

 In 1663, as a prelude to the Dutch war, Captain Holmes's expedition captured or destroyed all the Dutch settlements on the coast, and in 1664, Fort James was founded on an island about twenty miles up the Gambia river, as a new centre for English trade and power.
 This, however, was only the beginning of a series of captures and recaptures.
 In the same year, de Ruyter won back all the Dutch forts except Cape Coast Castle and also took Cormantin.
 In 1667, the Treaty of Breda confirmed Cape Coast Castle to the English.

 Forts served as staging and trading stations, and the company was responsible for seizing any English ships that attempted to operate in violation of its monopoly (known as interlopers).
 In the "prize court", the King received half of the proceeds and the company half from the seizure of these interlopers.

 The company fell heavily into debt in 1667, during the Second Anglo-Dutch War.
 For several years after that, the company maintained some desultory trade, including licensing single-trip private traders, but its biggest effort was the creation in 1668 of the Gambia Adventurers.
 This new company was separately subscribed and granted a ten-year licence for African trade north of the Bight of Benin with effect from 1 January 1669.
 At the end of 1678, the licence to the Gambia Adventurers expired and its Gambian trade was merged into the company.